1Jajen1/Brokkr/brokkr-hashtables/README.md

 #### IntMap/HashMap

 > Comparing an immutable variant to a mutable hashtable may not seem fair, and it isn't.
 But for small sizes, they are actually quite competitive.
 Slower than `brokkr-hashtables` still, but close to the `Boxed` key versions.
-Both `vector-hashtables` and `hashtables` are slower than `brokkr-hashtables` at these sizes, but the two immutable maps can keep up with those for a little longer still.

 Pro: